RobertoPrevato/jQuery-KingTable/README.md

 });
 //or...
 var table = new $.KingTable({
-  url: "/api/categories",
+  url: "/api/categories"
-  fixed: true // the first ajax call will return a full collection of items });
+});
 ```
-Fixed tables perform search and pagination on the client side, offering this feature out of the box.
+Fixed tables perform search and pagination on the client side, trying to understand.

 ### Normal mode
 A normal table is one displaying a collection that requires server side pagination, since it is meant to grow over time.